-I’m Nicholas Armstrong, an engineering manager and developer living and working in Waterloo, Ontario, Canada.
-I moved to Waterloo in 2004 to pursue an undergraduate degree in Computer Engineering at the University of Waterloo, and followed that up with a Master’s of Applied Science in Electrical and Computer Engineering, also at the University of Waterloo.
+I’m Nicholas Armstrong, a software leader in Kitchener-Waterloo, Ontario, Canada.
+I moved to Waterloo in 2004 to pursue an undergraduate degree in Computer Engineering at the University of Waterloo, and followed that up with a Master’s of Applied Science in Electrical and Computer Engineering.
 My thesis proposed a technique for speeding up web browsing over mobile networks through a proxy server that scans server responses and pushes content to the user just-in-time.

-Since 2009, I have held leadership roles at Carnegie Technologies and Pravala Networks, where I supervise and mentor developers, organize development activities, write code, architect applications, write patents and technical sales material, and work directly with our customers around the globe.
-Pravala Networks joined the Carnegie Technologies family in 2016, where I am now Head of Software Development, North America.
-Carnegie’s Network Convergence Platform™ offers truly ubiquitous, always-on connectivity between Wi-Fi and cellular networks, for voice and video with no gaps and no dropped sessions.
+Since 2009, I have held leadership roles at Carnegie Technologies and Pravala Networks, where I built the technical team, established the engineering culture, supervised and mentored developers, organized development activities, wrote code, architected systems, authored patents and technical sales material, and work directly with our customers around the globe.

-My development interests include user experience, interface design, and high performance web applications and web services.
-My recent work has focused on delivering high-performance web services to drive mobile client and web applications at scale, and single-page web applications built on top of those services.
-Over the course of my career I have worked extensively with Node.js, Android, WPF, SQL, and .NET, with experience in numerous other languages, platforms, tools, and environments.
+My development interests include cloud services, mobile & web apps, networks, user experience, and web application performance.
+Over the course of my career I have worked extensively with node.js, Docker, Android, React, and Power BI, and have experience in numerous other languages, platforms, tools, and environments.

 You can contact Nicholas by emailing ‘contact’ at this domain (nicholasarmstrong.com).